PyPedia/IP-Analyzer-Pro/README.md

   - 192.168.1.0 255.255.255.0 (IP + Mask)
   - 192.168.1.1 - 192.168.1.254 (IP Range)
 - **Click "Analyze" or press Enter**:
--- The tool will process your input and display all calculated parameters.
+  - The tool will process your input and display all calculated parameters.

-Adjust CIDR with the Slider
+- **Adjust CIDR with the Slider**
-Drag the slider to change the subnet mask and see results update instantly.
+  - Drag the slider to change the subnet mask and see results update instantly.

-Save to History
+- **Save to History**
-Click "Save to History" to store your calculation for later reference.
+  - Click "Save to History" to store your calculation for later reference.

-Export to Excel
+- **Export to Excel**
-Click "Export Excel" to download a fully formatted spreadsheet with all data.
+  - Click "Export Excel" to download a fully formatted spreadsheet with all data.

-Enable Tutorial Mode
+- **Enable Tutorial Mode**
-Click "Tutorial Mode" to get step-by-step explanations of each result.
+  - Click "Tutorial Mode" to get step-by-step explanations of each result.